Activities for Collaborative Staff Conversations

 - Sticky notes

 - Viewing station with computer and internet connection

 Process for Presentation Preparations

-- Ask individuals to suspend their assumptions.
-Use specific resources and references to support outcomes.
-Utilize question prompts and add discussion questions to continue the conversation in a way that is most relevant to your school.
+- Ask faculty members to ignore their assumptions and to use specific reading selection examples and video references to support their comments during group discussions.
+Use the same prompt questions and add discussion questions to continue the conversation in a way that is most relevant to your school.

 Extend and Apply